Johnsons & Johnsons COVID-19 Vaccine Approved By FDA

 The documents said that the vaccine shows efficacy of 66.9% when cases are considered to occur 14 days after the single dose of the vaccination.

 The efficacy is around 66.1% when cases are considered around 28 days of the vaccine dose.
-Vaccine efficacy against central laboratory has confirmed for the moderate, severe, and critical COVID-19 cases across all geographical areas in which the trial is conducted.
+Vaccine efficacy against central laboratory has been confirmed for the moderate, severe and critical COVID-19 cases across all geographical areas in which the trial is conducted.

 A trial that was conducted on about 44,000 people across the globe and against different variants of the coronavirus is known to be 66% effective, as claimed by the authorities at Johnsons & Johnsons.